Branching Brownian motion in an expanding ball and application to the mild obstacle problem: Introduction

+The annealed setting can be quite different from the quenched setting.
+An annealed result is obtained by averaging over all environments, that is, with the notation introduced above, the law $(\mathbb{E}\,\otimes P^\omega)(\cdot)$ is used to calculate probabilities.
+This means, joint strategies involving both the random process (the BBM in the current problem) and the random environment can be used to realize the event in question, whereas only strategies involving the random process which can be realized in almost every environment can be used in the quenched setting.
+In this sense, the system has significantly more `freedom' in the annealed setting.
+For instance, the quenched and annealed asymptotics are different for the classical problem of Brownian survival among Poissonian traps (see Theorems $4.5.1$ and $4.5.3$ in \cite{S1998}).

 We refer the reader to \cite{E2007} for a survey, and to \cite{E2014} for a detailed treatment on the topic of BBM among random obstacles, and to \cite{LV2012} for a related problem where a critical BBM that is killed at a small rate inside the traps (such traps are called \emph{soft} obstacles) is studied.
-We repeat that the mild obstacle model studied in the current work was proposed by Engl\"ander in \cite{E2008}, and it is the partial aim of this work to improve the WLLN therein for the population size of the BBM to the SLLN.
+We repeat that the mild obstacle model studied in the current work was proposed by Engl\"ander in \cite{E2008}.
+It is the partial aim of this work to improve the WLLN therein for the population size of the BBM to the SLLN using purely probabilistic techniques as opposed to techniques involving partial differential equations (PDEs) in \cite{E2008}, as well as extending the results to the case of no branching within the obstacles.